 The answer to this question is highly dependent on the level of coverage that you are comfortable with.
 It also depends on the value of your home and other buildings located on the property.
-Usually rates are quoted from the low end of $250 to a high end of $1,300 per year.
-If you are underinsured, consider that a catastrophic lost may not be covered.
+Usually, rates are quoted from the low end of $250 to a high end of $1,300 per year.
+If you are underinsured, consider that a catastrophic loss may not be covered.

 Sometimes insurance for manufactured homes is just as expensive as traditional homes.
 The incidents of claims filed are higher, because of greater exposure to natural disasters.
-Even though the overall financial investment for manufactured homes are usually less expensive, insurance premiums can be just as costly as with other structures.
+Even though the overall financial investment for manufactured homes is usually less expensive, insurance for manufactured homes can be just as costly as with other structures.

 Do I Really Need Homeowners Insurance?